MakeSchool-17/ios-app-cmaher92/README.md

 -

 # Current Obstacles
-(Staying on one path, not losing focus on the customer, one obstacle at a time)
 - How to handle loading of videos
 - How to place the thumbnail
 - How to build a video clipper programatically